SQream/sqream_docs/connecting_to_blue/client_platforms/microstrategy.rst

 What is MicroStrategy?
 ======================

 MicroStrategy is a Business Intelligence software offering a wide variety of data analytics capabilities.
-SQream uses the MicroStrategy connector for reading and loading data into SQream.
+BLUE uses the MicroStrategy connector for reading and loading data into BLUE.

 MicroStrategy provides the following: